 Wearing a face mask.
 All staff and Pre-K-12 students must wear a face mask at all times while in a District building or on school grounds.
 Medical documentation must be on file if a student is unable to tolerate a mask.

 Frequent hand washing with soap and water; hand sanitizing when soap and water are not available

 Staying home when you do not feel well.
-Parents/guardians must complete a health evaluation including temperature measurement on their child(ren) prior to coming to school each day r attending a school function including athletics.
+Parents/guardians must complete a health evaluation including temperature measurement on their child(ren) prior to coming to school each day or attending a school function including athletics.

 Disinfecting high-touch surfaces regularly to include doorknobs, light switches, counters, keyboards and phones

 Not sharing food, drinks, cups and utensils

-If you or your child is experiencing symptoms of COVID-19, has tested positive for COVID19 or has been directly exposed to someone diagnosed to COVID19:
+If your child has tested positive for COVID19 or has been directly exposed to someone diagnosed to COVID19:

 If you have questions or want more information about COVID-19, please visit the Cuyahoga County Board of Health website at www. ccbh.net/covid-19-school-guidance or call them Monday-Friday between 8:30 a.m. and 4:30 p.m. at 216-201-2000.